geekquad/Pixel-Processing/CONTRIBUTING.md

 ### FORK A PROJECT -

 You can use github explore - https://github.com/explore to find a project that interests you and match your skills.
-Once you find your cool project to workon, you can make a copy of project to your account.
+Once you find a cool project to work on, you can make a copy of project to your account.
 This process is called forking a project to your Github account.
 On Upper right side of project page on Github, you can see -

 <p align="center">  <img  src="https://i.imgur.com/P0n6f97.png">  </p>

 Click on fork to create a copy of project to your account.
-This creates a separate copy for you to workon.
+This creates a separate copy for you to work on.

 ### FINDING A FEATURE OR BUG TO WORKON -